bastie/fastZPAQ/README.md

 Original versions of this software can be found at http://mattmahoney.net/dc/zpaq.html
-Please report bugs to Matt Mahoney at mattmahoneyfl@gmail.com

 Code from divsufsort.c is embedded in libzpaq.cpp. divsufsort.c is (C) 2003-2008 Yuta Mori, MIT license (see source code).